×

 After everyone has finished, you can reveal the real answer.
 Be sure to have students compare their predictions with what really happened in the story.

-If you’re having trouble motivating your students, these lessons should inject some energy into your classroom.
+If you’re having trouble motivating your students, these lessons should help to inject some energy into your classroom.

 Using TV shows in your lessons is a great way to get students excited about learning English.
 The above activities are all student-centered, which means that teacher talk time should be kept to a minimum.
 Give them the freedom to chat and play with their partners, and they’re sure to enjoy the class.